-Global Search Management – Bill Hunt, Back Azimuth Consulting
+Global search management – Bill Hunt, Back Azimuth Consulting

 1) Use the same template across all global sites and just modify it for each country/language.
 When changes are then made to the template, it can be updated globally with ease.

-Geo-Targeting – Andy Atkins-Krüger, Webcertain
+Geo-targeting – Andy Atkins-Krüger, Webcertain

-Russia & Yandex – Preston Carey, Yandex
+Russia and Yandex – Preston Carey, Yandex

 7) 62% of Russia internet users will research products online – and online transactions are increasing.
 However, 55% of all goods are still paid for by cash on delivery, so this is something ecommerce brands need to account for when selling into Russia.
 It also makes it much more difficult to measure online performance.